vmwhite/vmwhite.github.io/_posts/2024-04-05-PhD_MH_Resources.md

 Evidence on why meantal health and diversity are important.

 Other Great reseources if you dont have them already to help you battle the mental health strains that come with doing a Ph.D.
-- Mental health book by  Zoe
+- Mental health book by Dr. Zoe
 - Hidden Curriculum
 - Imposter syndrome resources